Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 ### Funding<a name="funding"></a>

 Every 13,000 blocks (approximately three months), existing PSF token holders will be air-dropped a new 'funding' token.
-The funding token will only be air-dropped to holders who's tokens have not moved in three months.
-100,000 funding tokens will be air-dropped, proptional to the amount of PSF tokens meeting the criteria.
+The funding token will only be air-dropped to holders who's tokens have not moved in two months.
+100,000 funding tokens will be air-dropped, proportional to the amount of PSF tokens meeting the criteria.

-**For example**, if an address holds 1,000 PSF tokens that have not moved in three months, and the total supply of PSF tokens that have not moved in three months is 100,000 tokens, then the address would receive 1,000 funding tokens.
+**For example**, if an address holds 1,000 PSF tokens that have not moved in two months, and the total supply of PSF tokens that have not moved in two months is 100,000 tokens, then the address would receive 1,000 funding tokens.

 Prior to the air-drop, developers and other contributors are free to submit grant proposals to the Foundation.
 An SLP address will be assigned to each approved grant proposal, and the proposal will be published to the PSF website.

 Receivers of the funding token are expected to send their funding tokens to the SLP addresses of the grants as they see fit, in order to fund the grants.

-Every 13,100 blocks (approximately 1 week later), the funding tokens held by the grant SLP addresses will receive an air-drop of an equal amount of newly minted PSF tokens.
+Every 13,200 blocks (approximately 2 weeks later), the funding tokens held by the grant SLP addresses will receive an air-drop of an equal amount of newly minted PSF tokens.
 The private keys for these grants will be held by someone designated as a **Treasurer**.
-The Treasurer will be funded by the PSF general grant, which will be used to fund core management.
-They will be responsible for distributing 1/3 of the PSF tokens, once per month, to the designated recipients in the grant proposal.
+The Treasurer will also be funded by a PSF grant, and will be part of the PSF core management team.
+They will be responsible for distributing 1/3 of the PSF tokens, once per month, to the designated recipient in the grant proposal.
+Because everything happens transparently on-chain, there is no opportunity for hidden manipulation of funds.

+It's important to note: The scope of the grants will focus on <i>people</i> and not <i>projects</i>.
+People are expected to do work in line with the mission of promoting open source and Bitcoin Cash, but their personal reputation is as stake, and is the basis upon which token holders are sending them funds.

 #### Bootstrapping<a name="bootstrapping"></a>
 The Foundation was working off a [different governance model](https://github.com/Permissionless-Software-Foundation/psfoundation-website2/releases/tag/v1.0.0) prior to May 1st, 2020.
 The Governance and token-economic model captured in this business plan will go into effect on July 1st 2020.